kokkos/kokkos/BUILD.md

 * Kokkos_ARCH_POWER9
     * Whether to optimize for the POWER9 architecture
     * BOOL Default: OFF
-* Kokkos_ARCH_RYZEN
-    * Whether to optimize for the RYZEN architecture
-    * BOOL Default: OFF
 * Kokkos_ARCH_SKX
     * Whether to optimize for the SKX architecture
     * BOOL Default: OFF